RocketSim CLI

 Key commands

-Section titled “Key commands”Focused simulator
+Section titled “Key commands”Doctor

 Section titled “Focused simulator”Returns the currently focused simulator as JSON, including name, runtime, and UDID.